 When to see a doctor

-Joint damage associated with CPPD crystals sometimes mimics the signs and symptoms of osteoarthritis or rheumatoid arthritis.
+The crystal deposits associated with pseudogout can also cause joint damage, which can mimic the signs and symptoms of osteoarthritis or rheumatoid arthritis.

 Preparing for your appointment

-Make an appointment with your doctor if you have symptoms that are common to pseudogout.
+You'll probably first bring your symptoms to the attention of your family doctor.
 After an initial examination, your doctor may refer you to a specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).

 What you can do